Moving to a smaller home

-If you want to transfer to another L&Q home with fewer bedrooms, we will consider you for a direct offer through our rehousing service and not charge an affordable rent.
+If you transfer to another L&Q home with fewer bedrooms, we may be able to offer financial support and and not charge an affordable rent.

-If you are downsizing through a transfer or mutual exchange to another L&Q home, you may be considered for financial support if you are:
+If you're downsizing through a transfer or mutual exchange to another L&Q home, you may be considered for financial support if you're:

-- over the working age (if moving into general needs homes)
+- over working age (if moving into general needs homes)